Budapestby VisitCity Guides

 Szentendre: A Day Trip Guide from Budapest

-Just 40 minutes north of Budapest lies a captivating riverside town that feels worlds away from the capital's bustling energy.
-Szentendre beckons with its Mediterranean-style architecture, cobblestone streets lined with art galleries, and a creative spirit that has earned it the nickname "Hungary's Artist Town."
-This enchanting destination along the Danube Bend offers the perfect escape for travelers seeking culture, history, and authentic Hungarian charm.
+About 40 minutes from Budapest, there's this amazing riverside town that feels completely different from the busy capital.
+Szentendre has Mediterranean-style buildings, cobblestone streets packed with art galleries, and such a creative vibe that people call it "Hungary's Artist Town."
+This charming spot along the Danube Bend is perfect when you want culture, history, and real Hungarian character.

 Historic main square in Szentendre with yellow baroque buildings and central monument under blue sky